AgoraIO-Extensions/Electron-SDK/index.md

 ### Watermark

+> This group of methods apply to Live Broadcast only.

 | Method                                                       | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | {@link AgoraRtcEngine.addVideoWatermark addVideoWatermark} | Adds a watermark image to the local video. |